HasanHiram/FAQ-Accordion-Menu/README.md

-FAQ Accordion Card Design Challenge
+FAQ Accordion Card Design Challenge for Frontendmentor.io

-Frontendmentor.io

 I just used HTML5&CSS3 and JQuery.